kevinkawchak/law-physical-ai-trials/review/README.md

 [Publication PDF](https://doi.org/10.5281/zenodo.20685379).
 This directory holds the entire narrative review that supports the transition of
 Physical AI Trial Bill **H. R. 9510 v5.0** into a new Federal AI law.
 The review is a single, growing manuscript written for legislators in medical AI who have neither robotics experience nor Claude Code and Codex application experience.
-It gains technical substance as it proceeds, defining each term where needed, and it makes its case through eight emotional pillars, each pairing a felt appeal with a credible, cited fact.

 ## How the build works